-The FVRD covers approximately 1.4 million hectares of land whereof over 90% of the land base is comprised of unincorporated Electoral Areas.
-These lands have many uses including rural settlement, agricultural, parkland, crown reserves, federal lands, resource development, and various crown recreation and other tenures.
+The FVRD covers approximately 1.4 million hectares of land of which over 90% is comprised of unincorporated Electoral Areas.
+These lands have many uses, including rural settlement, agricultural, parkland, Crown reserves, federal lands, resource development, and various Crown recreation and other tenures.
 Less than 6% of the region's population lives in these areas.
 Protecting the rural way of life is an important thrust of the RGS, together with protecting and restoring the natural environment, continued stewardship of parklands, recreation and cultural resources while maintaining the region's resource-based heritage.
 Map 6 clearly demonstrates the unique composition of the FVRD's landscape mosaic.